 MVP stands for Minimum Viable Product.
 It is a term used in the product development process that refers to creating a basic product version with the minimum features required to satisfy early customers and gather feedback for future development.

-Developing an MVP allows companies to save time, money, resources and reduce technical debt by focusing on the essential features and eliminating unnecessary features that can delay product development.
+Developing a MVP allows companies to save time, money, resources and reduce technical debt by focusing on the essential features and eliminating unnecessary features that can delay the development.

 Read on to learn more about what technical debt is and how you can you manage it.